-Royal Holloway University London Students’ Union - based on the Royal Holloway University campus in Egham - has always seen the provision of advice services to its student members as a priority, with full time staff, its own dedicated space in the Students’ Union building and trained triage staff at the main helpdesk.
+Royal Holloway University London Students’ Union - based on the Royal Holloway University campus in Egham - has always seen the provision of a student advice service to its members as a priority, with full time staff, its own dedicated space in the Students’ Union building and trained triage staff at the main helpdesk.
 But for many years, the Advice Centre made use of the shared University ticketing system to record cases and, whilst this solution proved valuable as the Students’ Union moved more services to a digital environment, it became clear that this system couldn’t provide the secure, standalone case management system that the advice team needed.

 Recognising the growing importance of student advice services